veljkoilic/speed-typing-game/README.md

 ## Possible future update
 The design is pretty rudimentary.
 Only bootstrap was used for quick styling.
 So I will possibly make it look good 👍

+Update: I just made it dark and responsive.

 ## Install
 Clone the repository and start index.html